n0uur/GhostHunterCorp-SaveEditor/README.md

 A Save Editor for Ghost Exorcism INC. (formerly Ghost Hunter Corp) game.

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+For more information, please refer to the [LICENSE](LICENSE) file.

+If you use this code in your projects or publish it on other websites, please credit or refer to this repo.
+I put a lot of valuable time reverse-engineering all of this by myself :)

+## ⚠️ Warning

+Using this Save Editor may affect your gaming experience and could potentially lead to issues with the game.
+Use it at your own risk.

 ## How to use

 1. Download the Save Editor from the [releases](https://github.com/n0uur/GhostHunterCorp-SaveEditor/releases) page.